 If your employee becomes ill while on maternity leave, their maternity pay will continue as usual regardless of the reason for their illness.

-- a change in your or your employee’s circumstances while your employee is on leave.
+- A change in your or your employee’s circumstances while your employee is on leave.
 Report this to us by using the Change of circumstances form if your employee is receiving a sickness benefit or maternity pay (‘Doorgeven wijzigingen werknemers met Ziektewet- of WAZO-uitkering’).

-- the date on which your employee gave birth.
+- The date on which your employee gave birth.
 You will only need to report this to us if your employee gives birth before their maternity leave starts or if they are living abroad.